linda-ge/stock-tracker/README.md

 ## Progress
 This app is a work in progress, and features implemented so far in the development branch are below:
 - Basic user management (create a new account, get a single user, delete account)
-- Portfolio for each user which tracks a list of stocks and their corresponding features
+- Portfolios which track a list of stocks and their corresponding features

 ## Next steps
 Login will be handled using a magic link email so password storage and encryption will not be an issue.
 I will also integrate the Alpha Vantage API.